devoteamgcloud/terraform-provider-looker/docs/resources/group.md

 ### Optional

+- `delete_on_destroy` (Boolean) Set to false if you want the user to not be deleted on destroy plan.
 - `last_updated` (String)
-- `soft_delete` (Boolean) Only delete terraform reference to resource, keep actual resource on remote.

 ### Read-Only